triazo/immersive_scaler/Readme.md

 ## Installation

 Installation is the same as most other blender plugins.
-Supports Blender >=2.81.
+Supports Blender >=2.81, including 3.0.

 Go to the
 [releases](https://github.com/triazo/immersive_scaler/releases) page,